Seolcita/s-storybook/README.md

 # Storybook Application

-This application uses [Storybook](https://storybook.js.org/) to develop, showcase, and document UI components for React with a strong focus on accessibility.
+This library uses [Storybook](https://storybook.js.org/) to develop, showcase, and document UI components for React with a strong focus on accessibility.
 Goal is to ensure that components are usable by everyone, adhering to best practices for accessibility.

 ## Accessibility Focus